Chart Color Schemes

 Milsons Point lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Milsons Point is estimated at around 2,823 as of Feb 2026.
-This reflects an increase of 294 people (11.6%) since the 2021 Census, which reported a population of 2,529 people.
-The change is inferred from the resident population of 2,817, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 116 validated new addresses since the Census date.
-This level of population equates to a density ratio of 14,115 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-The suburb's 11.6% growth since the 2021 census exceeded the SA3 area (5.6%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 84.0% of overall population gains during recent periods.
+The population of Milsons Point is estimated at around 2,886 as of May 2026.
+This figure reflects an increase of 357 people since the 2021 Census, which reported a population of 2,529.
+The change was inferred from the resident population estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 116 validated new addresses since the Census date.
+This level of population equates to a density ratio of 14,430 persons per square kilometer, placing Milsons Point in the top 10% of national locations assessed by AreaSearch.
+The suburb's 14.1% growth since the 2021 census exceeded both the SA4 region (5.9%) and the SA3 area, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 84.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the suburb expected to increase by 906 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 29.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, Milsons Point is forecasted to expand by 828 persons to 2041, reflecting a gain of 28.7% in total over the 16 years.

 Frequently Asked Questions - Population